Artemis-OS-Linux/.github/profile/README.md

 - [Discussions](https://github.com/orgs/Artemis-OS-Linux/discussions)
 ### About
 Artemis OS is a little project of mine, just something to do in my spare time and have fun doing it.
 The project is based on Arch Linux.
-This disto is designed for the people who enjoy stargazing and astrophotography.
+This distro is designed for the people who enjoy stargazing and astrophotography.

 <!--